-“You know you should change your T-shirt,” said the SI pointing at Pavan’s T-shirt, which mocked the iPOD frenzy with a drawing of a toilet and iPooed printed above it.
+“You know you should change your T-shirt,” said the SI pointing at Pavan’s t-shirt, which mocked the iPod frenzy at that time with a drawing of a toilet and iPooed printed above it.
 “These things will happen to you if you wear such sarcastic T-shirts.”

-We thanked the SI for his reality check, for stating the obvious and went and registered our complaint.
+We thanked the SI for his reality check, for stating the obvious and for his gratuitous advice and went and registered our complaint.
 The constable who registered our complaint was properly shocked upon hearing that we had forgotten our bag in an auto but he also repeated whatever the SI had said and asked us in future to note down the police serial number of any auto we got into or at least take a photo with a cell phone of the license display board.
 All good advice but which came a little late in the day to help us.
-A case of locking the stable after the horses had bolted?

-With our hopes slipping by the minute we decided to follow the advice given by a traffic inspector we met in front of Garuda Mall before coming to the station to register our complaint.
-Apparently, there was a database of all Bangalore auto drivers at the DCP (traffic) East office, Shivaji Nagar Bus Stop.
+With our hopes slipping by the minute we decided to follow the advice given by a traffic inspector we had met in front of Garuda Mall before coming to the police station to register our complaint.
+There is a database of all Bangalore auto drivers at the DCP (traffic) East office, Shivaji Nagar Bus Stop.
 The inspector had suggested that we try our luck there with the limited information we remembered of the auto driver.

-I had been hopeful until I saw the sheer size of the auto driver database.
-There were apparently one-lakh auto drivers in Bangalore.
-Finding just one in that sheer size based on our limited information seemed a Herculean task, an almost impossible exercise in sheer futility.
+I had been harboring some hope still until I saw the sheer size of the auto driver database.
+There were over one lakh auto drivers in Bangalore at that time!
+Finding just one in that huge database based on our limited information seemed a Herculean task, an almost impossible exercise in sheer futility.
 The faces of my friends also bore the same signs of despair as if they were thinking along the same lines.

 I made my way to the DCP office again and finally managed to meet the DCP.
 He listened to my tale of woe with grave concern and agreed to give me permission to go through the database at my leisure.
 But the catch was that I could not take any printouts.
-I could note down as many addresses as I wanted but sorry no permission to take printouts.
+I could note down as many addresses as I wanted but sorry, no permission to take printouts.
 I spent the rest of the morning coming up with more addresses by refining my search parameters for the auto driver’s database which was in the form of an excel sheet.
 There were photographs too of the auto drivers.
-However, the photos were there only of those auto drivers who had registered or renewed their details within the last 3 years.
-As luck would have it none of the potential candidates we had narrowed down had a photograph.
+However, photos existed only for those auto drivers who had registered or renewed their details within the last 3 years.
+As luck would have it, none of the potential candidates we had narrowed down had a photograph.

 Now, our plan was simple if very tedious and highly hopeful.
 With the addresses in hand and taking a police constable along we wanted to go knocking on doors in the hopes of somehow ferreting out the auto driver.

 Tuesday morning was bright and cool unlike our rapidly diminishing levels of patience.
 Day after day, going from one end of the city to another was taking its toll.
 Pavan and I started snapping at each other over small things.
 Pavan was missing work just when he had an important product release around the corner.
-I did not have much to do in life but I did not know Kannada nor did I know Bangalore enough to do the running around on my own.
-Still, since this would be the day of knocking on strange doors we made our way to the police station to meet the SI.
+I did not have much to do in life then but I did not know Kannada and nor did I know Bangalore enough to do the running around on my own.
+Still, since this would be the day of knocking on strange doors both of us made our way to the Ashok Nagar police station again to meet SI Mohan.
 But he was not around.
-Apparently, the state assembly was in session so he was on that security detail.
-After waiting for an hour or so for the SI to come back we almost gave up and left but the CI turned up.
-We met him and explained everything that had happened and requested him to send with us a constable.
+We learnt that the state assembly was in session so he was on that security detail.
+After waiting for an hour for the SI, we almost gave up and left but the Chief Inspector (CI) suddenly turned up.
+We met him and explained everything that had happened and requested him to send a constable with us.
 Surprisingly, he agreed without making any fuss.
 A constable in mufti from the crime section was assigned to us.
 Together, we set off to another end of the city-Magadi Road.

-It was a chaotic and crowded locality that can be found in any fast growing city in India.
-Small houses clustered around narrow lanes.
+Magadi was a chaotic and crowded locality that can be found in any fast growing city in India.
+Small houses built in a haphazard manner clustered around narrow lanes.
 As it was early afternoon there were not many people on the streets.
-As we walked past houses we could see through open doorways women preparing the afternoon meal.
-Our first address was supposed to be in one of those lanes but no one could tell where the house was located exactly.
+As we walked through the locality, we could see through open doorways women preparing the afternoon meal.
+Our first address was supposed to be in one of the inside lanes but no one could tell where the house was located exactly.
 A shopkeeper pointed us in one direction but our house number did not even exist in that direction.
+Someone else directed us elsewhere.
 We wandered deep into the locality, into lanes we would never see in our life again.
 People stared at us curiously.
 We were obviously outsiders.
 No one wanders in the middle of the afternoon with sheets of paper asking for non-existent addresses.
-We decided that the first address did not exist and moved on to the second.
+We soon realized that the first address did not exist and moved on to the second.

 In one narrow lane we found children in green uniforms playing games.
 Their cries and laughter gave life to an otherwise deserted street.
 This lane was where our second address should be located.
 We walked past the school children to find a father just dropping off his daughter from school at home.
 The mother was standing in the doorway wearing a nightdress.
 She was laughing.
-I was struck by the brightness of her laughter, her easy happiness.
-Their daughter did not want to get off her father’s bike.
+I was captivated by the brightness of her laughter, her easy happiness.
 We stopped before them.
 This was the house.
 This was the second address on our list but the father did not seem to be an auto driver.
-The father looked at us inquiringly.
-The constable spoke to the girl’s father.
+The constable spoke to him.

 “We are looking for this driver named G.”

 As we were talking two more people joined us.
 The constable explained why we were there.
 Instantly, all of them opened up and offered more suggestions.
 None of them were practical.
 Our last little hope was crumbling before our very eyes.
-As we were warned at the DCP traffic office the auto drivers of Bangalore were not known for providing accurate home addresses.
+As warned by the DCP traffic office earlier, the auto drivers of Bangalore were not known for providing accurate home addresses.